Oriadne/rs232Term/README.md

 # rs232Term
 RS232 Terminal.
-You must have QT5 to compile.
+You must have QT5 to build.